 - Change engine oil.

 - Drain washer fluid reservoir.

 - Check coolant antifreeze.

 - Adjust tyre pressure to the value specified for full load.

 - Park vehicle in a dry, well ventilated place.
 Engage first or reverse gear.

 Prevent the vehicle from rolling.

 - Do not apply parking brake.

 - Open bonnet, close all doors and lock the vehicle.

 - Disconnect the clamp from the negative terminal of the vehicle battery.
-Beware that all systems are not functional.
+Beware that all systems are not functional, e.g. anti-theft alarm system.